-No, the serial data output is completely independent of the parallel data output.
-However, power must be supplied to the Digitizer through the ICAO altitude data connector.
+No, the serial data output is completely independent of the ICAO parallel data output.

 8. How many devices may be driven off of the RS232 port?

 One device may be driven off each serial port.
 Trans-Cal Digitizers provide two RS232 ports on each Digitizer, so two RS232 receiving devices may be driven off of each Digitizer.